mbierman/firewalla-tailscale-docker/README.md

 ## ⚠️ Important Notes

-on Subnet Representation
+### On Subnet Representation

 * When configuring subnet routes, Firewalla typically displays network addresses with a host IP (e.g., `192.168.10.1/24`).
 However, Tailscale requires the network address to end in `.0` (e.g., `192.168.10.0/24`).

-This installer script automatically handles this conversion for you.
+This installer  automatically handles this conversion for you.
 When it discovers available subnets and asks if you want to advertise them, it will present them in the Tailscale-compatible `.0` format.

-You should approve these subnets as presented by the script.
+### other Notes
 * Tailscale has a lot of options.
 Thos installer doesn't try to account for every possible configuration parameter. if there are requests, I might add in the future, but this will get you started.

 * Only tested on Gold in Router mode.
 Should work on Purple too.